OctopusDeploy/blog/blog/2021-09/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

 Octopus Deploy was founded in 2012, to simplify the hardest parts of continuous delivery and operations processes.
 We create happy deployments, and by extension, happy software teams.

-Octopus focuses on three main parts of continuous delivery: Deploy, Release and Operate.
+Octopus focuses on three main parts of continuous delivery: Deploy, Release, and Operate.

-Our tool sits in the middle of the CI/CD toolchain, acting as an orchestrator.
+Octopus sits in the middle of the CI/CD toolchain, acting as an orchestrator.
 This orchestration requires several software integrations from coding frameworks to cloud providers.
 Octopus Deploy chooses to do a smaller number of things at high quality, over doing everything.

 By focusing on orchestration and enabling these integrations, Octopus provides best-in-class tooling.